|Soil for Water Network|

 Membership is free and open to any land manager who is

-- Involved in commercial livestock agriculture in the states of Texas, New Mexico, Colorado, or California.*
+- Involved in commercial livestock agriculture in the states of Arkansas, California, Colorado, Mississippi, Montana, New Mexico, Texas, and Virginia.*

 - Interested in trying (or continuing) regenerative land management practices.